dellow/Web-Framework/README.md

 <a name="working-with-scss--dev-mode"></a>
 ### Dev Mode
 The `site/_dev` partial is for experimental CSS that is only compiled in the default Gulp environment which is `development` mode.
 Any CSS in here will not compile on `gulp --config production`.

+<a name="working-with-scss--bem"></a>
+### BEM Syntax
+Much of the Framework CSS is based around the BEM syntax.
+The virtues of BEM are out of the scope of this guide, please see [MindBEMding – getting your head ’round BEM syntax](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) and [About HTML semantics and front-end architecture](http://nicolasgallagher.com/about-html-semantics-front-end-architecture/) for all the information you need to get started on BEM.

+You don't __have__ to use BEM.
+But it is recommended.
+Since Version 3.3, SASS includes native methods for writing CSS in BEM.
+Please see the following example:

+Syntax:
+	.block {
+	    &__element {
+	    }
+	    &--modifier {
+	    }
+	}

+Will compile to:
+	.block {
+	}
+	.block__element {
+	}
+	.block--modifier {
+	}

 <a name="working-with-scss--responsive"></a>
 ### Responsive